 Room Host NEEDED!

-Community Service Hours Available for High School Members
+Community Service Hours Available for Middle/High School Members

-Middle and High School Members in need community service hours, the 4-H office is looking for help for individuals to volunteer to serve as a Room Host for our 4-H Presentations Zoom programs and in-person programs.
+The 4-H office is looking for help individuals, Middle and High School members, to volunteer to serve as Room Hosts for our 4-H Public Presentations in-person programs.

 As the Room Host, your responsibilities will be to introduce those presenting and assist them with setting up their presentation.
-We ask they those who volunteer for our Zoom evenings must have a basic understanding of Zoom and the ability to help presenters troubleshoot problems.
+Community service hours will be granted to those who volunteer.

 4-H Public Presentations NEEDS Volunteers